-For years, sports fans have had to struggle with restrictive broadcasting regulations that great limited online streaming options, but things are much better now than they were in the past.
-In 2020, you’ve got more than a few options when it comes to streaming live MMA, boxing, wrestling, and more without a traditional cable or satellite TV subscription — and one of those options is FITE.TV, home to a number of sporting promotions and events you won’t find elsewhere.
+For years, sports fans have had to deal with restrictive broadcasting regulations that greatly limited their online streaming options, but things are much better today than they were in the past.
+In 2021, you’ve got more than a few ways to stream live MMA, boxing, wrestling, and more without a traditional cable or satellite TV subscription — and one of those platforms is FITE.TV, home to a number of sporting promotions and events you won’t find elsewhere.

-If you’re a sports-loving cord-cutter and are curious about all the goodies you’re missing by not having a FITE.TV subscription, then read on.
+If you’re a sports-loving cord-cutter and are curious about all the goodies you’re missing out on by not having a subscription, then read on.
 Here’s everything you need to know about what FITE.TV has to offer, what it’ll cost you, and how you can start streaming it right away.

-Mixed martial arts and boxing leagues featured on FITE.TV include BJJ Fanatics, The Fight Guys, Bare Knuckle FC, Combate Americas, Legacy Boxing Promotions, and Top Rank Boxing.
+Mixed martial arts and boxing leagues featured on FITE.TV include BJJ Fanatics, The Fight Guys, Bare Knuckle FC, Combate Americas, Legacy Boxing Promotions, Triller Fight Club, and Top Rank Boxing.
 All of these are just a handful of the fighting promotions you can stream live with FITE.TV.

-Outside of boxing, MMA, and pro wrestling, FITE.TV also hosts motorsports with its ownas well as .
-The entire collection of FITE partners is too long to list, but you can
+Outside of boxing, MMA, and pro wrestling, FITE.TV also hosts motorsports with its own Flattrack and Moto FITE Clubs as well as international soccer.
+The entire collection of FITE partners is too long to list, but you can.

 FITE+ rings in at just $5 per month or $50 per year, the same as ESPN+, although you get access to a much larger number of boxing and MMA leagues.
 All FITE+ content is 100% ad-free, and as a nice little bonus, members get a free $2 credit each month toward pay-per-view events.